gperl27/website/content/blog/creating-a-gatsby-plugin-with-typescript/index.md

 You can hit enter for everything to get all the defaults or feel free to get fancy.

 In our plugin, we'll write our source code in `/src` and compile the files into vanilla JavaScript at the root so the Gatsby plugin reconciler can find them.

-Note, using a JavaScript transpiler/compiler is *optional*; you can very well write vanilla JavaScript directly at the root level of the plugin folder.
+Using a JavaScript transpiler/compiler is *optional*; you can very well write vanilla JavaScript directly at the root level of the plugin folder.

 Ok, let's slap our first bits of code down.